MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/web-services/rest.md

 }
 ```

-The `TodoItem` instance is converted to a JSON payload for sending to the web service.
+The `TodoItem` instance is serialized to a JSON payload for sending to the web service.
 This payload is then embedded in the body of the HTTP content that will be sent to the web service before the request is made with the `PostAsync` method.

 The REST service sends an HTTP status code in the `HttpResponseMessage.IsSuccessStatusCode` property, to indicate whether the HTTP request succeeded or failed.
 The common responses for this operation are: